ethereum/ethereum-org-website/src/content/developers/docs/standards/tokens/erc-4626/index.md

 function asset() public view returns (address _assetTokenAddress)
 ```

-This function returns the address of the underlying token used for the vault.
+This function returns the address of the underlying token used for the vault for accounting, depositing, withdrawing.

 #### totalAssets {#totalassets}